 Air Filter Size Matters

-An ill-fitting air or furnace filter can allow pollutants into your home, reduce the effectiveness of your system and increase electric bills.
+Ill-fitting air or furnace filters can allow pollutants into your home, reduce the effectiveness of your system and increase electric bills.
 Debris entering the vents around a filter can also damage an HVAC system, resulting in system failure that could cost hundreds in repair bills.

 It's important to never force fit a filter that is too big, or allow air flow around a filter that is too small, as either can result in reduced efficiency.

 Air filters are available in a variety of materials.
 Selecting the best material for your home depends largely on if you have pets, what type of climate you live in, respiratory conditions, and general home cleanliness.
 Understanding the characteristics and MERV rating of each material can help you select the best one for your home.

 • Fiberglass (MERV: 2-3) is a commonly used material, but these inexpensive

 filters allow more pollutants to pass into the system than other materials.
 FilterBuy does not sell or

 recommend fiberglass filters due to their low MERV rating and inefficiency.

 • Polyester/cotton pleated (MERV: 6) disposable air filters are an affordable option and provide average cleaning and removal of small particles, as long as they are replaced frequently.

 • Electrostatic cotton and paper (MERV: 10) provides excellent filtering properties with regular replacement.
 They are more expensive, but are a good option for homes with pet danders or smokers.